Fighting Evil? There’s a Summer Saint for That

 July 14 is the memorial of St. Kateri Tekakwitha, the first Native American saint to be canonized.
 Here is an example of an Indian Maiden who found her Catholic Faith made her life complete.
 Criticism abounds on whether she stayed “true” to her Indian heritage, but she lived as a Native American until her death.
 She understood how there were holes and emptiness in aspects of her life until she embraced Baptism and was nourished by the sacraments, particularly the Eucharist.
 Seeing her culture through the eyes of Faith made her a stronger Indian, no longer bound by certain superstitions and fear.

-July 1 was the Optional Memorial of Blessed Junipero Serra, soon to be canonized a saint September 23 by Pope Francis.
+July 1 is the Optional Memorial of Blessed Junipero Serra, soon to be canonized a saint September 23 by Pope Francis.
 St. Junipero was a Spanish Franciscan missionary who established the Catholic faith in Mexico and California.
 Highlighting this saint dispels the Anglo-centric view of American history and emphasizes the helpful and protective role of the Spanish missionaries to the Indians, instead of viewing them as harmful and ruinous of their lives.

 Upset by the Political Decisions of the Supreme Court?

-June 22nd marked the feast of Saints Thomas More and John Fisher, two saints who formed their conscience by Catholic teaching and followed their formed consciences, even though it meant death.
+June 22nd marks the feast of Saints Thomas More and John Fisher, two saints who formed their conscience by Catholic teaching and followed their formed consciences, even though it meant death.
 Perhaps modern man fighting for God’s laws might have to sacrifice their life upholding Christian principles (as in the case of the Christians against ISIS).
 Thomas More and John Fisher can help wade through the political muck and intrigue to help us see and cling to the Truth.

 Need Examples of Heroic Chastity and True Men and Women?